SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ![losses](https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/Cost_runs_Pendulum-v0.png?)

 We can see that the model allows to control the environment in less than hundred interactions with the environment from scratch.
-As a comparison, the state of the art of model free reinforcement learning algorithms that I found in https://github.com/quantumiracle/SOTA-RL-Algorithms solves the problem in more than 15 episodes of 200 interactions with the environment.
+As a comparison, the state of the art of model free reinforcement learning algorithms in https://github.com/quantumiracle/SOTA-RL-Algorithms solves the problem in more than 15 episodes of 200 interactions with the environment.

 The following figures and animation shows an example of control.